 Pursuant to the Council Ministers' Decision No. (7633), taken in its meeting held on April 30, 2018, the Ministry of Finance was mandated to follow up on implementing the procedures and submit any related conclusions to the Council of Ministers regarding the transfer of the Government's strategic inventory, which has been determined in terms of quantity and value, to the Jordan Oil Terminals Company (JOTC).
 Additionally, Jordan Petroleum Refinery Company started transferring the strategic inventory to JOTC as of April 2018, and the Company fully transferred the remaining quantities to the Jordan Oil Terminals Company (JOTC) during 2021 according to the quantities requested by the Jordan Oil Terminals Company (JOTC) and the Ministry of Energy and Mineral Resources as per JOTC's storage capacity.
 During July 2020, the company transferred the government's jet fuel to the Air Force and transferred the government's asphalt to the Ministry of public Works during the year 2020 at the request of the Ministry of Energy and Mineral Resources.
-During February 2021, the company exported the fuel oil %3.5 owned by the government at the request of the Ministry of Energy and Mineral Resources.
+During February 2021, the company exported the fuel oil %3.5 owned by the government at the request of the Ministry of Energy and Mineral Resources and transferring its amount to the Ministry of Finance.
 The company also received a letter from the Ministry of Finance and the Ministry of Energy and Mineral Resources that includes the government's sale of crude oil owned by the government to the company as of the beginning of March 2021 on the basis of crude oil prices issued by Aramco for March 2021, and the company purchased these quantities during March 2021, in implementation of Council of Ministers decision No. (1150) taken in its session held on February 3, 2021.
 In addition, the remaining amount of the strategic inventory of kerosene owned by the government was exchanged for diesel, according to the Council of Minister's Decision No. (3273) taken in its meeting held on August 11, 2021.
-Accordingly, the government has no quantities of the strategic inventory as deposits with the company where all quantities have been transferred by the end of the year 2021, bearing in mind that the approval of the Ministry of Finance was received to finally settle the value and quantity of the inventory in accordance with the letter of the Ministry of Finance No. (4/18/28669) dated August 29, 2019.
+Accordingly, the government has no quantities of the strategic inventory as deposits with the company where all quantities have been transferred by the end of the year 2021, and upon that the storage fees were not recorded during 2022 and the period ended September 30, 2023, bearing in mind that the approval of the Ministry of Finance was received to finally settle the value and quantity of the inventory in accordance with the letter of the Ministry of Finance No. (4/18/28669) dated August 29, 2019.